thomas-young-2013/Wherehows-eXtension/README.md

 ## Description
-This project was cloned from LinkedIn WhereHows [original project link](https://github.com/linkedin/WhereHows/) And we do some extension and reconstruction to the original one.
+This project was cloned from [LinkedIn WhereHows](https://github.com/linkedin/WhereHows/), and We add some extensions and reconstructions to the original one.

 ## Contribution
 * support metadata extraction of HBase